cwrisec/LFS171x-An-Introduction-to-Hyperledger-Blockchain-Technologies/README.md

 ## DLT Advantages for businesses

-- Smart contracts eliminate the middleman and add accountability (used in various industry sectors, such as real estate, healthcare, government, music, etc.)
+- **Smart contracts eliminate the middleman and add accountability** (used in various industry sectors, such as real estate, healthcare, government, music, etc.)
-- Internet of Things (IoT)-based blockchain applications add a higher level of security,  and transparency (in industries like supply chain, healthcare, banking and financial services, automotive, cybersecurity, etc.).
+- **Internet of Things (IoT)-based blockchain applications**:
+  -  add a higher level of security
+  -  add transparency
+  (in industries like supply chain, healthcare, banking and financial services, automotive, cybersecurity, etc.).
 Hyperledger Fabric is at the forefront of this revolution.
-- Identity security is a key area where enterprise blockchain technologies can make a difference, bringing, for example, a much-needed reduction in identity fraud and theft claims, cutting the red tape of government and local administration bureaucracy, and more.
+- **Identity security is a key area where enterprise blockchain technologies can make a difference**, bringing, for example
+    - a much-needed reduction in identity fraud and theft claims
+    - cutting the red tape of government and local administration bureaucracy
+    - and more.

   Hyperledger Indy, Hyperledger Fabric, etc. are just a couple of technology examples successfully used in production in this area.

-- Blockchain adds data transparency and automation to supply management and logistics, building trust and enabling leaner, more cost-effective processes.
+- **Blockchain adds data transparency and automation**
+  - supply management and logistics
+  - by building trust and enabling leaner, more cost-effective processes.

- it's now time to walk the talk!
-And the sky is the limit it seems!

  ## Production usescases